ivy-net/ivynet-docs/docs/client/QuickstartGuide.md

 ## Setup and Configuration

 - Docker containers must have static names.
 - Docker containers must have metrics ports exposed through bridge mode, not network mode host.

+Check AVS startup scripts example on this [page](./AVSstartup.md).

 ### Scan for active Nodes (AVS's)

 After the client has been configured, scan the system for running AVS's with:
 ```
 ivynet scan
 ```

 The output is an interactive list of all AVS's that Ivynet finds in your local environment.
-These will be docker containers that have a known image repository on docker's image registry, `ghcr.io`, `gcr.io`, etc. Currently we support all EigenLayer mainnet AVS's.
+These will be docker containers that have a known image repository on docker's image registry, `ghcr.io`, `gcr.io`, etc.
+Currently we support all EigenLayer mainnet AVS's.
 Then, the scanner will search though exposed ports for a working `/metrics` endpoint available at that port.
 (No metrics support yet for network mode host).

 Select which containers should be monitored by pressing SPACE and ticking the box next to them.
 Confirm the selection by pressing ENTER.